OUR PRIVACY NOTICE

 The Irish Light Aviation Society (ILAS) is a membership-based, not-for-profit, amateur/sport aviation organisation.
-It fosters and promote recreational flying activities, and support its members in the construction and maintenance of amateur built and classic/vintage aircraft types.
-The ILAS Committee is staffed entirely by volunteers.
+It fosters and promotes recreational flying activities, and supports its members in the construction and maintenance of amateur-built and classic/vintage aircraft types.
+The ILAS Committee members are elected annually by the membership of the Society at the AGM and work for the Society on a fully voluntary basis.
 ILAS operates a Flight Permit scheme that is jointly administered with the Irish Aviation Authority.

 ILAS and GDPR

 ILAS is obliged to comply with EU Regulation 2016/679 (General Data Protection Regulation – GDPR) which is given effect by the Irish Data Protection Act (2018).
 These laws give EU citizens more control over how their personal information is used.
 This means you have specific rights with regard to how your personal information is collected, stored and distributed.
 This is known as data processing.
 The following paragraphs describe how ILAS processes your data and what rights you have under this new legislation.